MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-secure-score.md

 When you select a specific improvement action, a fly out appears.
 To complete the action, you have a few options:

 1. Select **View settings** to go the configuration screen and make the change.
-You will then gain the points that the action is worth, visible at the top of the fly out.
+You then gain the points that the action is worth, visible at the top of the fly out.
 Points may take up to 24 hours to update.

 2. Select **Resolve through third party** because the improvement action has already been addressed by a third-party application or software.
-You will gain the points that the action is worth, so your secure score better reflects your overall security posture.
+You gain the points that the action is worth, so your secure score better reflects your overall security posture.
 If a third party no longer covers the control, you can mark the improvement action as not complete.
-Please keep in mind, Microsoft will have no visibility into whether the score requirements have been met if the improvement action is marked as resolved through third party.
+Keep in mind, Microsoft has no visibility into whether the score requirements have been met if the improvement action is marked as resolved through third party.

 3. Select **Ignore** because you have decided to accept the risk and not enact the improvement action.
-Once you ignore an improvement action, the total number of secure score points you can achieve will be reduced.
+Once you ignore an improvement action, the total number of secure score points you can achieve is reduced.
 You can view this action in history or undo it at any time.

 4. Select **Review** because the improvement action requires you to regularly review a part of your environment to gain and retain points.
 For example, mailbox forwarding rules should be reviewed on a weekly basis to make sure data is not being exfiltrated from your network.
 You do not need to make any changes, but an action will need to be performed.
 If you regularly review the rules, you will receive the points.
-If not, the score will be reduced.
+If not, the score is reduced.

 ![Secure Score improvement action example](../media/secure-score/secure-score1x450.png) ![Secure Score review improvement action example](../media/secure-score/secure-score2x450.png)